Year Of CallYear of call: 2013

 Becky undertook pupillage under the supervision of Richard Barradell, a criminal defence specialist.

-Prior to commencing pupillage, Becky worked as an Appropriate Adult, in assisting communication in interview between the police and suspects under the age of 18 and vulnerable adults.
+Prior to commencing pupillage, Becky volunteered as an Appropriate Adult for suspects under the age of 18 and vulnerable adults, assisting communication in police interviews.

-Becky is also experienced in dealing with young and vulnerable witnesses, and individuals with mental health issues, having previously worked as a Court of Protection paralegal for 18 months.
+Becky is also experienced in dealing with young and vulnerable witnesses and individuals with mental health issues, having previously worked as a Court of Protection paralegal with Irwin Mitchell Solicitors for 18 months.

 Prior to commencing pupillage, Becky worked as a county court advocate for almost two years.
 She was regularly instructed in small claim trials, summary judgment, default judgment and strike-out applications and MOJ Stage Three and infant approval hearings.
 Becky also received regular instructions for bankruptcy, insolvency, debt recovery, mortgage and landlord and tenant proceedings.